 In Section 7, we prove the rigidity statement of Theorem \ref{minkowski}-- namely, equality is achieved in \eqref{minkowski} for $K=1$ if and only if $(M^{3},g, V)$ is isometric to Kottler space with $m > m_{\text{crit}}$.
 Recently, Borghini-Fogagnolo-Pinamonti \cite{BFP24} gave an equality statement for the Heintze-Karcher inequality, showing that if $\Omega^{n} \subset (M^{n},g)$ is bounded by a single horizon then $(\Omega^{n},g)$ splits as a warped product over $\partial M$.
 From here, it is easy to show that if $(M^{n},g,V)$ is static with $\Lambda=-n$ then $(\Omega^{n},g)$ is a piece $(\widehat{\Sigma}^{n-1} \times (\rho_{m},\rho_{0}), \widehat{g}_{m,\widehat{k}})$ of a Kottler metric, although in higher dimensions the base metric $\widehat{g}$ need only be Einstein.
 The equality statement in Theorem \ref{minkowski} comes more or less as a corollary of this, since $\Sigma_{t}$ must saturate the Heintze-Karcher inequality when $\Sigma$ achieves equality in \eqref{minkowski2}.

 Finally in Section 8, we address the applications of Theorem \ref{minkowski} to black hole uniqueness.
-Theorems \ref{bh_uniqueness_spherical} and \ref{toroidal_uniqueness} immediately follow from the Minkowski inequality, but to prove Theorem \ref{Reverse Penrose Inequality} we first need the following upper bound on the Wang-Chru\'{s}ciel-Herzlich mass $m$ of ALH static systems in terms of the surface gravities $\kappa_{j}$ of the horizons $\partial_{j} M$, which arises from taking the Heintze-Karcher inequality over slices $\widehat{\Sigma} \times \{ \rho \}$.
+Theorems \ref{bh_uniqueness_spherical} and \ref{toroidal_uniqueness} immediately follow from the Minkowski inequality, but to prove Theorem \ref{Reverse Penrose Inequality}, we first need an upper bound on the Wang-Chru\'{s}ciel-Herzlich mass $m$ of ALH static systems in terms of the surface gravities $\kappa_{j}$ of the horizons $\partial_{j} M$, which arises from taking the Heintze-Karcher inequality over slices $\widehat{\Sigma} \times \{ \rho \}$.
 Combining with the lower bound of surface gravity, the reverse Penrose inequality follows.
 To obtain Corollary \ref{alh_graph}, we extend the areal Minkowski inequality (Theorem 1.4 in \cite{GWWX13}) to outer-minimizing surfaces in $3$-dimensional Kottler space.